Between NPS and PPF, which investment would you pick up for your retirement savings?

 3. Mandatory Purchase of Annuity

 With NPS, at least 40% of the accumulated amount must be used to purchase an annuity plan.
-If you exit before retirement, at least 80% must be used to purchase an annuity plan.
+If you exit before superannuation or the age of 60, at least 80% must be used to purchase an annuity plan.

-A number of finance experts have been asking that the purchase of annuity should not be made mandatory.
-The subscribers should be allowed to use the accumulated corpus as they wish.
+However, is mandatory purchase of annuity such a bad thing?
+Many finance experts argue that the subscribers should be allowed to use the accumulated NPS corpus as they wish.
 I do not fully agree with such an argument.

 4. Maximum Investment Amount (PPF vs. NPS)